maltekrupa/ansible-roles-freebsd/dma/README.md

 The role does
 - install dma
 - disable everything related to sendmail
-- configures dma to send root emails to a smarthost
+- configure dma to send root emails to a smarthost

 ## Variables